tilezen/tapalcatl/README.md

 Tapalcatl
 =========

-**Tapalcatl is very alpha and probably broken!** Help would be most welcome in making it less broken.

 Tapalcatl is a "metatile server", which takes requests for a specific single format and tile coordinate and makes a request upstream for a "metatile" or bundle of tiles which contains the tile originally requested.

 For example: